 Wolff-Parkinson-White Pattern (WPW) Defined:

-Wolff-Parkinson-White Pattern is a condition whereby someone actually has an “extra” electrical pathway leading to one’s heart.
+Wolff-Parkinson-White Pattern is a condition whereby someone has an “extra” electrical pathway leading to one’s heart.
 As a result, the heart can receive multiple stimuli consecutively, causing it to beat too quickly (tachycardia).

 Common symptoms may include: